Fall Quarter 2018

 A subsidized cultural program of events, including five Friday daytrips, which may include Oxford, Stonehenge, Salisbury, Bath, Brighton and Stratford Upon Avon, four theatre events, a football or rugby match and a walking tour will be available to students.

 Independent Travel: Use your free weekends to travel Europe's great cities and resorts including Paris, Amsterdam and Edinburgh.

 London Transport travel pass, valid for unlimited use on buses and underground trains in zones 2 and 3 are provided for the duration of the program.

 The program fee is TBD.
 This fee includes a $50 non-refundable application fee.

-This fee will include accommodations in a twin room in a homestay, meals as indicated in the "Accommodations" section, London transport pass for zones 1, 2 and 3, two-day orientation program consisting of an orientation meeting with AIFS staff, workshops on cultural differences, safety/security and travel, student information packet including comprehensive student handbook; local area inforamtion; welcome reception and a half-day guided sightseeing tour of London by private coach.
+This fee will include accommodations in a twin room in a homestay, meals as indicated in the "Accommodations" section, London transport pass for zones 1, 2 and 3, two-day orientation program consisting of an orientation meeting with AIFS staff, workshops on cultural differences, safety and security and travel, student information packet including comprehensive student handbook; local area inforamtion; welcome reception and a half-day guided sightseeing tour of London by private coach.

 Many students are eligible to apply for financial aid, grants and loans to assist with the costs of the London program.
 Early application is essential.
 Contact your home institution's financial aid office promptly if you are interested in this possibility.
 Be sure to identify yourself as a potential London program participant.
 Additional information on minimum payments due and payment deadlines can be found on the program application.